top of page

 Conclusion:

 By adhering to the safe handling practices and comprehensive hoof care guidelines outlined in this standard, pet pig owners can ensure the well-being and comfort of their animals during hoof care procedures.
 Choosing experienced providers of sedation-free hoof care is of paramount importance, as their specialized expertise and dedication to pig-specific needs contribute to optimal outcomes.
-The collaboration between veterinarians and pig hoof trimmers further enhances the quality of care for pigs, particularly when addressing complex hoof-related issues.
+The collaboration between veterinarians and pig hoof trimmers can further enhance the quality of care for pigs when addressing complex hoof-related issues.
 Ultimately, this standard promotes the health and happiness of pet pigs while fostering responsible and compassionate animal care practices.

 bottom of page